-We will offer in-person arts & writing studio workshops on The Putney School campus in Vermont in the summer of 2021.
-We’re currently monitoring the COVID-19 situation and will be designing our on-campus programming to be safe and within State of Vermont guidelines.
+Summer 2021, we are offering one single four-week boarding session for 100 teens, in-person, in the studios on Putney’s farm campus in Vermont.
+We are currently monitoring the COVID-19 situation and will be designing our on-campus programming to be safe and within State of Vermont guidelines.

 “I want to expand my knowledge about animation and find what types of animation suit me the best.
 I want to continue to do art in the Putney atmosphere.”– Audrey, student summer 2020

 Animation allows you to tell powerful visual stories.
 In this workshop you try your hand at stop-motion animation, claymation, rotoscoping, and time-lapse photography, while learning the 12 Principles of Animation.
 You will develop foundational animation skills and apply those techniques through the production processes, using digital tools and physical mediums.
 Students will have a chance to work through a variety of exercises and to create a final work of their choice.